CIDARLAB/cello/README.md

 <img src="src/main/webapp/docfiles/gate_response_functions.png" width="600px">

-For the genetic gates shown above, each has an experimentally determined response function that relates one or more input values to an output value in standardized units (REU = relative expression units).
+For the genetic gates shown above, each has an experimentally determined response function that relates one or more input values to an output value in standardized units (RPU = relative promoter units).
 These response functions are fitted to a Hill equation with 4 parameters: ymax, ymin, K, n.

 #### Response function matching